thradams/cake/ownership.md

 }
 ```

-In C, structs are typically passed by pointer rather than by value.
+However in C, structs are typically passed by pointer rather than by value.
 To transfer the ownership of an owner object to a pointer, we introduce a new qualifier, **obj_owner**.

 A pointer qualified with **obj_owner** is the owner of the pointed object but not responsible for managing its memory.